sachsmc/plotROC-paper/Paper/sachs2015plotROC.md

 ### The Roc Geom

 As of version 1.0.1, the \pkg{ggplot2} package [@ggplot2] exports the previously internal functions \code{Geom} and \code{Stat}.
-This enables developers to create their own statistical tranformations and geometric layers, while enjoying all of the other features of \pkg{ggplot2}.
+This enables developers to create their own statistical tranformations (stats) and geometric layers (geoms), while enjoying all of the other features of \pkg{ggplot2}.
 We have implemented the empirical ROC curve estimate and the calculation of exact confidence regions as statistical transformations: \code{stat_roc} and \code{stat_rocci}, respectively.
 We have also defined geometric layers for the ROC curve and confidence regions for the ROC curve: \code{geom_roc} and \code{geom_rocci}, respectively.
 For further discussion and details of the grammar of graphics as implemented in \pkg{ggplot2}, we refer readers to @wickham2010layered and the \pkg{ggplot2} vignettes.

 To use the ROC geometric layer, I use the \code{ggplot} function to define the aesthetic mappings, and the \code{geom_roc} function to add an ROC curve layer.
-The \code{geom_roc} function requires the named aesthetics \code{d} for disease status, and \code{m} for marker.
+The \code{geom_roc} function requires that the named aesthetics \code{d} for disease status, and \code{m} for marker be present in the \code{aes} function call inside \code{ggplot}.
 By default, the ROC geom and stat are linked, so that when \code{geom_roc} is called, \code{stat_roc} does the computation, and when \code{stat_roc} is called, \code{geom_roc} is used to plot the layer.
 The disease status need not be coded as 0/1, but if it is not, \code{stat_roc} assumes (with a warning) that the lowest value in sort order signifies disease-free status.

 \begin{Schunk}
 \begin{Sinput}